emissary-ingress/emissary/user-guide/grpc.md

     server.start()
 ```

-Rebuild your docker container **making sure the certificates are included** and follow the same steps of testing and deploying to kubernetes.
+Rebuild your docker container **making sure the certificates are included** and follow the same steps of testing and deploying to Kubernetes.
 You will need to make a small change to the client code to test locally.

 ```diff
 - with grpc.insecure_channel(‘localhost:$PORT’) as channel: